drkrillo/docs/creator/rewards/gatting-started.md

 To mint items, you'll need to cover the transaction fees by adding a supply of MATIC tokens to your campaign's address.
 You can find this address listed below the campaign name.

 To transfer MATIC from your wallet, first, ensure you're connected to the same network as the campaign.
 Then, copy the campaign address and send the desired amount of MATIC to it.
-If you don't have any MATIC in your wallet, you can follow \[this guide]\(\{{< ref "/content/player/blockchain-integration/transactions-in-polygon.md" >\}}#where-can-i-get-matic-to-pay-for-transaction-fees) to acquire some.
+If you don't have any MATIC in your wallet, you can follow \[this guide]\([See documentation](../README.md)#where-can-i-get-matic-to-pay-for-transaction-fees) to acquire some.

 {% hint style="info" %}
 **💡 Tip**: For campaigns running on the test **AMOY** network, you can obtain some MATIC from [this faucet](https://faucet.polygon.technology/).